 Asheville Outdoor Center: Hit the easy button and find your equipment, shuttles and expert guidance at this one-stop shop.
-They will shuttle you up river, and you'll end your trip at their riverside campus.
+They will shuttle you up the river, and you'll end your trip at their riverside campus.
 Kayak, canoe, tube or paddleboard.
 Grab a beer at their taproom afterward!
 Read more about their many options.

 Do-It-Yourself River Paddling: If you have your own kayak or canoe, along with two vehicles for shuttling, you can paddle seven miles through Biltmore Estate with the help of two river parks.
 Start your journey at Bent Creek River Park (1592 Brevard Road) and end at Hominy Creek River Park (104 Hominy Creek Road).
 Or rent a kayak, canoe, paddleboard or raft and one of Asheville's outfitters will shuttle you up river for a self-guided trip down the river to their locations.
 Read about the French Broad River Trip.

 French Broad River Park System: The city of Asheville has three adjacent riverside parks: Carrier Park, Amboy Road Park and French Broad River Park.
 Read more about these city parks.

 - Carrier Park (220 Amboy Road) offers a variety of impressive recreational facilities.
 The French Broad River Greenway follows the riverside.
-The most unique feature is the velodrome, a former racetrack that is now use by bicyclists.
-Inside the velodrome, find basketball courts, playground, inline hockey rink and volleyball courts.
+The most unique feature is the velodrome, a former racetrack that is now used by bicyclists.
+Inside the velodrome, find basketball courts, a playground, inline hockey rink and volleyball courts.
 Other features are a lawn-bowling green, big picnic pavilion and walking nature trail.
 A sidewalk connects to Amboy Road Park, a riverside greenspace.

 - The French Broad River Park (508 Riverview Drive) has a greenway, river overlook, half-mile trail and the popular dog park.